 Last fall, we had some work done on our deck to take care of some problems.
-We had the handrails reinforced, and also had some significant work done on the stairs.
+We had the handrails reinforced.
+We also had the stairs practically rebuilt.
 The posts that go into the ground were very loose and a lot of the boards were starting to rot.
-The deck itself is a few feet above ground level, but the stairs and such were definitely getting worn, so we had the problem are replaced.
 The new boards need to be painted to match the rest of the deck.
-Normally, my painting schedule is to do a full job including power washing and stripping the old paint, every four years, and then do a refresh coat at the halfway point.
-It’s been two years since I did the last full job, so I’ll give the entire deck another coat as well.
+My normal cycle is a full re-paint every four years.
+This entails power washing off the old paint and starting over.
+In the interim, I’ll apply a coat every two years.
+It’s been two years since I did the last full job,.
+This means that it’s time togive the entire deck another coat as well.
 This will make sure that the colors match, and should hopefully keep us going for another couple of years.

 Our kitchen color is a pretty bright red color.
 It definitely added some pizazz when we moved in, and it looks nice in contrast to our white cabinets and counters, but as we’ve had it for eight years, my wife and I both agree it’s time for a change.
 I will be repainting the kitchen, which will involve repainting the ceilings, priming the walls, and applying a new, more muted color that will still keep the kitchen looking nice.
 The biggest challenge on this one is that I can’t totally shut down the kitchen during the life of the project, so there will be work not only in the repainting tasks themselves, but also in making sure that the room remains functional.